mightysabean/cv-templating/docs/tutorial.md

 ...
 ```

-You just need to put the name of the variable between a pair of curly barckets.
+You just need to put the name of the variable between a pair of curly brackets.
 In the output file, the content of the variable will be substituted.

 ### data section